Samaveda

-Embedded inside the Samaveda is the widely studied Chandogya Upanishad and Kena Upanishad, considered as primary Upanishads and as influential on the six schools of Hindu philosophy, particularly the Vedanta school.
-The Samaveda set important foundations for the subsequent Indian music.
+Embedded inside the Samaveda are the widely studied Chandogya Upanishad and Kena Upanishad.
+These Upanishads are considered as primary Upanishads and have had influence on the six schools of Hindu philosophy, particularly the Vedanta school.
+The Samaveda laid important foundations for subsequent Indian music.

 It is also referred to as Sama Veda.

 Dating and historical context

-Michael Witzel states that there is dating for Samaveda and other Vedic texts.
+Michael Witzel states that there is no absolute dating for Samaveda and other Vedic texts.
 He estimates the composition of the samhita layer of the text chronologically after the Rigveda, and in the likely range of 1200 to 1000 BCE, roughly contemporary with the Atharvaveda and the Yajurveda.

 There were about a dozen styles of Samavedic chanting.
 Of the three surviving versions, the Jaiminiya preserves the oldest surviving tradition of Samavedic chanting.

 Text

 The Samaveda is the Veda of Chants, or "storehouse of knowledge of chants".
 According to Frits Staal, it is "the Rigveda set to music".
 It is a fusion of older melodies (sāman) and the Rig verses.
 It has far fewer verses than Rigveda, but Samaveda is textually larger because it lists all the chant- and rituals-related score modifications of the verses.

 The Samaveda text contains notated melodies, and these are probably the world's oldest surviving ones.
 The musical notation is written usually immediately above, sometimes within, the line of Samaveda text, either in syllabic or a numerical form depending on the Samavedic Sakha (school).